giampaolo/psutil/docs/about.rst

 Other internal optimizations
 ----------------------------

-A few things under the hood: the fonts and icons are self-hosted, so there are no third-party CDN requests, and the docs render fully even on restrictive networks.
-The pages target WCAG AA contrast, are fully keyboard-navigable, and honor your "reduce motion" setting.
+The site also does a few quiet things to make the docs faster and easier to use.

+- Fonts and icons are served directly from this site, not from third-party CDNs.
+This means the docs renders the same on restricted networks (e.g. mainland China).

+- The documentation build is intentionally strict.
+Broken internal links are caught before publishing, warnings fail the build, and Python examples are checked so that obvious mistakes do not slip into the docs.

+- The pages are designed to be comfortable to read and navigate: colors aim for WCAG AA contrast, everything can be used from the keyboard, and animations respect your "reduce motion" preference.

+- Links shared on social media show rich preview cards, and the site includes a sitemap and canonical URLs so search engines can index the docs cleanly.